L4zzur/spotify-to-telegram/README.md

 ```bash
 $ python main.py
 ```
-2. Proceed with the Telegram authorization.
+2. Proceed with the Spotify authorization (need to be done only once, but you need active login on Spotify in browser).
 3. Enjoy!